xinhecuican/energy_efficient/README.md

 ## gem5

 all src files are located in `src/cpu/pred/ftb`, BranchPredictor.py is placed in src/cpu/pred,it contains configuration of Branch Predictor.
+Most of the logic resides in ftb.cc and decoupled_bpred.cc.

+Some options in BranchPredictor.py can be used to control the activation of certain components：

+- enabletbit
+- enableNST
+- enableNBT

 after generate checkpoints, use